 External (to IMSE at ISU) Ph.D. and M.S. applicants must provide GRE scores.
 External (to IMSE at ISU) M.Eng. applicants do not have to submit GRE scores.
 If an applicant is a current B.S.
 IE student at Iowa State University and has a cumulative GPA of 3.0 or greater, the requirement of supplying GRE scores is waived.
 Likewise for a recent (within the last six years) B.S.
-IE graduate from Iowa State University with a GPA of 3.0 or greater, the requirement of supplying GRE scores is waived.
-Applicants who have been granted this waiver can, however, submit GRE scores if they wish.
+IE graduate from Iowa State University with a GPA of 3.0 or greater, the requirement of supplying GRE scores granted this waiver can, however, submit GRE scores if they wish.